schuhmm3/BASF_api_challenge/README.md

 Serenity also offers integration with RestAssured, a well-known Java library used for API test automation.

+I also evaluated the possibility of using Postman (that can be run from command-line with Newman tool).
+Even though I finally discarded this option, you can find the collection and the environment that I created for exploratory testing under PostmanCollection folder.
+You can import those files for being used.

 ## How to deploy and run the tests

 **Execution instructions**